title

 And here is what the new joint looks like

 I started back to PT later that week.
 John drove me down and took work calls in the car while I did PT.
 He was surprised when I came out with a skateboard!
-I was to only use it in a chair, to slide my foot back and forth to work on regaining bend!
+I was to only to use it in a chair, to slide my foot back and forth to work on regaining bend!

 I ended up picking up a pedal-sizer device with 90mm long cranks that allowed me to do the bending exercises in my preferred motion!